Into Film Clubs

-Having launched the Moving Minds Filmmaking Project earlier in 2018 to inspire young people to tackle the subject of mental wellbeing, Into Film will be screening the first of the finished films for World Mental Health Day (Oct 10) and later at the Into Film Festival (Nov 7-23).
+Having launched the Moving Minds Filmmaking Project earlier in 2018 to inspire young people to tackle the subject of mental wellbeing, we will be screening the first of the finished films for World Mental Health Day (10 Oct) and later at the Into Film Festival (7 -23 Nov).

-The Moving Minds Filmmaking Project, made possible by fundraising achieved at the ICAP Charity Day last year, gave 200 young people aged 11-19 the chance to work with a professional filmmaker and create a film inspired by the theme of mental wellbeing.
-This peer-to-peer project has been devised to reach young people in schools and youth groups across the UK as part of Into Film's commitment to supporting a positive and open discussion about youth mental health.
+The Moving Minds Filmmaking Project, made possible by fundraising achieved at the ICAP Charity Day in 2017, gave 200 young people aged 11-19 the chance to work with a professional filmmaker and create a film inspired by the theme of mental wellbeing.
+This peer-to-peer project has been devised to reach young people in schools and youth groups across the UK as part of our commitment to supporting a positive and open discussion about youth mental health.

-Amongst the many activities taking place on October 10 as part of World Mental Health Day will be two events where the first of the films from the Moving Minds Project will receive their world premieres:
+Among the many activities taking place on 10 October as part of World Mental Health Day will be two events where the first of the films from the Moving Minds Project will receive their world premieres.

-The GLA's Peer Outreach Team and Thrive London's mental health film festival will screen The Broken Rose made by young people at Haringey Tuition Service and Behind the Mask is made with and will be screened by Luton CAMHS (Child and Adolescent Mental Health Service).
+The GLA's Peer Outreach Team and Thrive London's mental health film festival will screen The Broken Rose, made by young people at Haringey Tuition Service, while Behind the Mask is made with - and will be screened by - Luton CAMHS (Child and Adolescent Mental Health Service).
 Both screening events will be in the presence of the respective films' cast and crews.

 The Broken Rose and a few other films from the project will also be screened as part of the Into Film Festival in November to compliment the Festival's Mental Wellbeing: Moving Minds strand, with free screenings of relevant feature films including Wonder, My Life As A Courgette, Whitney, McQueen, I Tonya, Bohemian Rhapsody, Love Simon, Searching and Moonlight.
 Film has been proven to be an effective educational tool to help young people understand what mental wellbeing means to them and those around them.
 The strand hopes to provide teachers and young people with films that will open up a discussion on the subject and help to create empathy.